nickduran/align-linguistic-alignment/README.md

 If you find the package useful, please cite our manuscript:

->Duran, N., Paxton, A., & Fusaroli, R. (*submitted*).
+>Duran, N., Paxton, A., & Fusaroli, R. (*in press*).
 ALIGN: Analyzing
->    Linguistic Interactions with Generalizable techNiques. https://psyarxiv.com/a5yh9/
+>    Linguistic Interactions with Generalizable techNiques. *Psychological Methods*. https://psyarxiv.com/a5yh9/

 ## Licensing of example data